Bragging Rights (2010): Background

-In 2009, World Wrestling Entertainment (WWE) held a pay-per-view (PPV) titled Bragging Rights.
+In 2009, World Wrestling Entertainment (WWE) held a professional wrestling pay-per-view (PPV) event titled Bragging Rights.
 The concept of the show was based around a series of interpromotional matches for "bragging rights" between wrestlers of the Raw and SmackDown brands, with a Bragging Rights Trophy awarded to the brand that won the most matches out of the series.
 A second Bragging Rights event was scheduled to be held on October 24, 2010, at the Target Center in Minneapolis, Minnesota.
+Instead of a series of matches, however, the 2010 event had one singular match for the Bragging Rights Trophy, which was a 14-man elimination tag team match between Team Raw and Team SmackDown.